awslabs/app-development-for-backstage-io-on-aws/website/docs/intro.md

 The below image depicts how organizations have evolved from slow and manual processes into modern platforms that streamline application development.
 <img width="100%" src="/img/docs/customer-journey.png"/>

-## How does it work?
+## How did it work?
-Harmonix on AWS provides the provisioning and operational layers to build applications quickly and security via a self-service internal developer portal.
-It leverages existing AWS Services like EKS and ECS so that users can enjoy the agility and scalability of these services.
+Harmonix on AWS provided the provisioning and operational layers to build applications quickly and securely via a self-service internal developer portal.
+It leveraged existing AWS Services like EKS and ECS so that users could enjoy the agility and scalability of these services.
 It’s the best of both worlds - a customizable developer platform with the power and scale of AWS Services.
-To get you started quickly, we provide dozens of templates and patterns we have collected from different teams and customers.
+The solution provided dozens of templates and patterns collected from different teams and customers.

 <img width="100%" src="/img/diagrams/opa-composite.png"/>